giladbbn2/Batch/README.md

 ## License

-Batch is license under MIT license.
+Batch is licensed under MIT license.
 For full license see the LICENSE file.